-The College's investment portfolio is invested (i) indirectly via a small number of investment managers and (ii) directly held passive listed tracker instruments, (iii) with the balance in property and cash.
+The College's investment portfolio is invested (i) on a discretionary basis by a small number of investment managers and (ii) directly held passive listed tracker instruments, (iii) with the balance in property and cash.

 The College believes that successful management of environmental, social and governance (ESG) issues is fundamental to creating long-term value.
 The College expects its investment managers to have incorporated considerations of ESG into their investment processes and to actively engage with third-party managers or company management to improve their ESG practices and policies.